 Taiwanese Canadian Cultural Festival

-The outdoor entertainment at the Vancouver Art Gallery’s North Plaza takes place on the Friday, Saturday and Sunday of July 4th to 6th in 2025.
-There are two stages of live performers.
-This year’s entertainment lineup is headlined by the Lovedancing Group and 3PeopleMusic.
-The festival also features an art exhibition, craft and calligraphy workshops, Taiwanese street food and more.
-Admission is free!
+The outdoor entertainment at the Vancouver Art Gallery’s North Plaza took place on the Friday, Saturday and Sunday of July 4th to 6th in 2025.
+There were two stages of live performers.
+This year’s entertainment lineup was headlined by the Lovedancing Group and 3PeopleMusic.
+The festival also featured an art exhibition, craft and calligraphy workshops, Taiwanese street food and more.
+Admission is free.

 The 2025 schedule of performances in the plaza is below.
-Exact details are subject to change.
+Exact details were subject to change.

 Friday, July 4th